yobad/AppDevIII2024/assignments/Assignment2.md

    > - Call the `ServerCertificateValidationCallback = (...)` method before the connection to ensure that the server certificate validation is not checked, otherwise this might fail.
    > - There are async equivalents for each method `ConnectAsync()`, `AuthenticateAsync()`

-6. Create the following method which will connect and authenticate the Smpt client: read [this](https://github.com/jstedfast/MailKit/tree/master?tab=readme-ov-file#sending-messages) example from MailKit.
+6. Create the following method which will connect and authenticate the Smtp client: read [this](https://github.com/jstedfast/MailKit/tree/master?tab=readme-ov-file#sending-messages) example from MailKit.

    ```csharp
    /// <summary>